 Add Animated Overlays to OBS Studio in 3 Steps

-Adding overlays is pretty straightforward to those of you who have used OBS Studio previously or currently use the platform.
+Adding a Twitch overlay template is pretty straightforward for those of you who have used OBS Studio previously or currently use the platform.
 If you are familiar with the platform, you can skip ahead to animated overlays specifics.

 However, if you’re new to the video content creation platform or want a few refreshers, we cover it all here, beginning with choosing a scene and finishing with various adjustments.
 We also recommend checking out our beginners guide to OBS Studio as well.